 So, you may eventually reach a point where writing (or photography or whatever your skill is) just isn’t enough anymore.
 It’s earning you stable money but your ambitions are growing.
 Good.

 At this point, you may wish to explore other avenues of making money.
 There may come a time when you want to start your own podcast or YouTube channel.
 If you don’t have a blog, you may want to start one.
 If you have one, and it’s making money, maybe start a second blog.
 Maybe you’ll even want to try writing a book.

 As a freelancer working from home, your time is yours to manage and do with as you will.
-When your income is good and your work is steady, consider using your free time to adventure off into other avenues.
+When your income is good and your work is steady, consider using your free time to explore other avenues.
 Pay for some online classes in whatever interests you and begin exploring new artistic and financial avenues.